SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

  ![Open Enterprise Messaging Instance](./images/configureeventbased1.png)

 4. Find and copy your Enterprise Messaging token endpoint URL.
-Look for token endpoint and then copy the URL.
+Look for tokenendpoint and then copy the URL.

  ![Token Endpoint](./images/configureeventbased2.png)